 Mailchimp vs Constant Contact pricing

 Mailchimp is far from the cheapest Constant Contact alternative on this list.
 Advanced automation and segmentation aren’t available on Mailchimp’s Free or Essential Plans so be prepared to pay extra for these features.
-Mailchimp also charges a transaction fee like Constant Contact, but it’s a smaller one, 0.5% (see their Plus plan).

 Hesitating about switching to Mailchimp?
 Check out these Mailchimp alternatives.

 EmailOctopus started off as a plugin application for Amazon SES (Amazon’s transactional email service) and has since grown into a fully fledged email marketing platform.
+It comes equipped with everything you need to get started with basic email marketing campaigns include a drag and drop email editor,

 Comparing EmailOctopus & Constant Contact features